Using Arabic in InDesign without InDesign ME

 You can even type with the glyphs panel, which is how we get Arabic working in InDesign.
 This method also works for Illustrator and any other Adobe program with a glyphs panel.

 To activate the panel, go to Window > Type & Tables > Glyphs.
 Choose an Arabic font from the list in the bottom left corner of the panel to load that font into the panel.
 I like working with the Arabic Typesetting font that comes with Office 2007 because of the dozens of alternate glyphs and ligatures that are available.
-Microsoft has an excellent collection of Arabic fonts as well, found here.
+Microsoft has an excellent collection of Arabic fonts as well.

 You should see normal Roman characters in the panel.
 Scroll down until you get the Arabic glyphs.
 Double click on a letter to insert it at your cursor.